 | Trip Delay | |||||

-The Citi Premier or Capital One Venture offer excellent value at $95/year with 3x-1.5x points on cruises.
+The Chase Ink Business Preferred or Capital One Venture offer excellent value at $95/year with 3x and 2x respectively on travel — including cruise fare.
 You don't need lounge access or premium perks if cruising is occasional.
 Pay off the card monthly and watch your rewards grow.

 For serious cruisers: pick a high-earning card (2-3x on travel) and one for dining (3-4x).
 For casual cruisers: one all-around card is plenty.
 The signup bonus is where the real value is, so focus on that first.